Rollins School of Public Health | Faculty Profile

 Courtney Victor

-Courtney Victor is a doctoral student in the Environmental Health Sciences program in the Gangarosa Department of Environmental Health at Emory University.
-She is an ARCS Foundation Fellow, a research fellow in the Center for Global Safe WASH, and a former Dr. James A. Ferguson Emerging Infectious Disease Fellow.
-Her research interests are in exposure assessment in WASH, enteric diseases, water quality, and the gut microbiome in international settings.
-She has experience with molecular and microbiological laboratory methods, as well as analytical tools such as spatial epidemiology and quantitative microbial risk assessment.
-Her dissertation research will explore the impact of water quality on the composition and development of the gut microbiome in young children in Beira, Mozambique.
+Courtney Victor is a postdoctoral fellow in the Nadimpalli Lab and Freeman Research Group in the Gangarosa Department of Environmental Health at Emory University.
+She is a former ARCS Foundation Fellow, a research fellow in the Center for Global Safe WASH, and a former Dr. James A. Ferguson Emerging Infectious Disease Fellow.
+Her research interests are in exposure assessment in WASH, antimicrobial resistance, enteric diseases and the gut microbiome in international settings.
+She has experience with molecular and microbiological laboratory methods, as well as analytical tools including bioinformatics, spatial epidemiology and quantitative microbial risk assessment.
+Her dissertation research explored the impact of water quality on the composition and development of the gut microbiome among children in Beira, Mozambique.
+As a postdoctoral fellow, she is working on a project with Drs.
+Maya Nadimpalli and Matthew Freeman which explores the spread of antimicrobial resistance from poultry products sold at wet markets to the community in Nairobi, Kenya.

 Areas of Interest